AaryanChandrakar/StudyBuddy-LM/README.md

 ### System Interaction Overview

-ThinkLM follows a sophisticated multi-layered architecture where each component plays a crucial role in the document processing and AI-powered chat experience.
+StudyBuddy LM follows a sophisticated multi-layered architecture where each component plays a crucial role in the document processing and AI-powered chat experience.

 ```
 ┌─────────────────────────────────────────────────────────────────────────────────┐